Projection map – an overview

 How to get started

 The metadata can be used for shading regions to make a choropleth map.
 Additional data from a separate source (an .xlsx or CSV file) can be added using the merge option when importing data.
 Select "Merge with current sheet" upon importing your separate datasheet and select which column you would like to match and join your datasheets by.
+Learn more about merging data in this help doc.

 Alongside regions, you can also draw points.
 For Points data, the template requires one row per point with at least a column for longitude and a column for latitude (both in decimal degrees).
 In addition, it is possible to shade points by (categorical) value and/or size points by (numeric) value.
 To add points to your map, switch to the Points tab within the Data tab.